Groundwater Remedy Selection

 Table of Contents

 Before a final remedy was selected, the Department of Toxic Substances Control (DTSC)The department within the California Environmental Protection Agency in charge of the regulation of hazardous waste from generation to final disposal.
-DTSC oversees the investigation and cleanup of hazardous waste sites. evaluated the potential environmental impacts of the remedial alternatives and the proposed remedy in a Certified Environmental Impact Report (EIR)A report designed to examine the potential environmental impacts of proposed activities. in 2011 pursuant to the California Environmental Quality Act (CEQA)A law mandating review of environmental impact of governmental action.
+DTSC oversees the investigation and cleanup of hazardous waste sites. evaluated the potential environmental impacts of the remedial alternatives and the proposed remedy in a Certified Environmental Impact Report (EIR)A report designed to examine the potential environmental impacts of proposed activities. in 2011 and a Certifed Subsequent EIR in 2018 pursuant to the California Environmental Quality Act (CEQA)A law mandating review of environmental impact of governmental action.
 It requires that public agencies study the significant environmental effects of proposed activities and that the public be informed and allowed to comment on project decisions..
 For more details, see the CEQA page of this website.

 In addition to the EIR, DTSC also prepared a Statement of BasisA document which describes the basis for DTSC's proposed remedy and cleanup standards. that concurred with the Pacific Gas and Electric Company’s (PG&E) recommended alternative as the preferred remedy and explained the rationale for the selection.
 The public and other government bodies were provided a 45-day review and comment period on the Draft Statement of Basis and the Draft EIR.
 Responses to comments received during the Draft EIR public notice period are incorporated in the Final EIR, which included the Final Statement of Basis as Appendix C. DTSC adopted the proposed remedy in the Final EIR on January 31, 2011.
 In May 2015, DTSC determined that the preparation of a Subsequent EIR was required to evaluate potential environmental impacts resulting from design details of the selected groundwater remedy (In situ TreatmentTreatment of contamination in place. with Freshwater FlushingMoving of fresh water through the well system to push the plume through an In-Situ Reduction Zone located along National Trails Highway.) that were modified since the approval of the conceptual Groundwater Remediation Project in the 2011 Final Groundwater Remedy EIR and the 2013 Addendum to the EIR.
 DTSC issued a Notice of Preparation announcing this decision.
 The public comment period for the Notice of Preparation began on May 5 and ended on June 4, 2015.
 Two scoping meetings for the preparation of the SEIR were held in May 2015.
 Comments received were incorporated into the draft Subsequent EIR.
 On January 12, 2017, DTSC posted a notice to the public of the availability of the draft SEIR, a 47-day public comment period, and two open house/public hearings on the Draft SEIR.
 Comments received during the January 12, 2017 through February 27, 2017 comment period were responded to and incorporated into the Final Subsequent EIR for the Groundwater Remedy, which was certified on April 24, 2018.